dougeby/IntuneDocs/intune/early-edition-nda.md

 In Intune, we aim to accomplish this goal by publishing a set of Microsoft recommended “Security baselines” (**Intune** > **Security baselines**).
 An administrator will be able to create security policies directly from these baselines, and then deploy them to their users.
 They can also customize the best practice recommendations to meet the needs of their organization.
 Intune makes sure that devices stay in compliance with these baselines, and notifies administrators of users or devices that aren't in compliance.

 ### Deployed WIP policies without user enrollment <!-- 1434452 -->
-Windows Information Protection (WIP) policies will be able to be deployed without requiring MDM users to enroll their Windows 10 device.
-This configuration allows companies to protect their corporate documents based on the WIP configuration, while allowing the user to maintain management of their own Windows devices.
-Once documents are protected with a WIP policy, the protected data can be selectively wiped by an Intune administrator.
-By selecting the user and device, and sending a wipe request, all data that was protected via the WIP policy will become unusable.
+Windows Information Protection without enrollment (WIP-WE) policies will be able to be deployed without requiring MDM users to enroll their Windows 10 device.
+This configuration allows companies to protect their corporate documents based on the WIP-WE configuration, while allowing the user to maintain management of their own Windows devices.
+Once documents are protected with a WIP-WE policy, the protected data can be selectively wiped by an Intune administrator.
+By selecting the user and device, and sending a wipe request, all data that was protected via the WIP-WE policy will become unusable.
 From the Intune in the Azure portal, select **Mobile app** > **App selective wipe**.

 <!-- 1809 start -->